 Team Domenica are delivering a range of employment programmes in partnership with Brighton Metropolitan College.
 We also work with a number of local partnered employers, suppliers, providers and charities within the Brighton community.

-Brighton Metropolitan College CEO Nick Juba says: “City College is proud to be working with Team Domenica to help create opportunities for our Foundation students to gain employment following their achievements at college.
-We’re delighted to be part of this new project, and wish them every success.”
+Greater Brighton Metropolitan College CEO Nick Juba says: “The MET is proud to continue working with Team Domenica.
+Now in its second year of operation, the project helps to create opportunities for our Foundation students to gain employment following their achievements at college.”

 “We are delighted to continue our journey with Team Domenica as we move from work experience to employment and we hope for continued success with the Team.”